 Oh designer shoes, how do we love thee?
 Let us count the ways — and then count the pennies in the bottom of our purse, because we’ll need every last one to afford you.
-Or do we?
-That depends—are you willing to do the, ahem, legwork to find fabulous designer shoes for less?
-We are, and we’ve actually taken the first steps (ahem again) for you.

 Find Designer Shoes on a Budget